Marne-la-Vallée

 The different communes making up Marne-la-Vallée:

-Marne-la-Vallée (/fr/) (English: Marne Valley) is a new town located near the city centre of Paris, France.
+Marne-la-Vallée (/fr/; English: Marne Valley) is a new town east of Paris, France.
+It spans across three departments: Seine-et-Marne, Seine-Saint-Denis and Val-de-Marne.

-Disneyland Paris, Walt Disney Studios Park, Val d'Europe, Université Paris-Est Marne-la-Vallée, ESIEE Paris, and École des Ponts ParisTech are located in Marne-la-Vallée.
+Disneyland Paris (including Disneyland Park and Disney Adventure World), Val d'Europe, the Université Paris-Est Marne-la-Vallée (existed 1991-2020), ESIEE Paris, as well as the École des Ponts ParisTech are located in Marne-la-Vallée.

 Status

 Marne-la-Vallée has been gradually built up since the first plans in 1965 and now covers an area of over 15000 ha and includes 31 communes, in the départements of Seine-et-Marne, Seine-Saint-Denis and Val-de-Marne.
 Total population (2007) is 282,150.

 For administrative purposes, the area has been divided into four sectors: